Conrad L. Mallett Jr.

-Career
+Biography

+Mallett was born to Dr. Conrad L. Mallett Sr., Ed.D and Dr. Claudia Gwendolyn Jones Mallett, Ed.D in Detroit, Michigan, among three children.
+His sister is Veronica Mallett, the chief administrative officer of the More in Common Alliance (MICA).

 Mallett served as a Justice on the Michigan Supreme Court from December 21, 1990, to January 2, 1999, acting as chief justice in 1997 and 1998.
 Mallett was the first African American to serve as chief justice on the Michigan Supreme Court.

 Mallett also sat on the Board of Directors of Lear Corporation, For twenty years, Mallett was a top Detroit Medical Center (DMC) administrator. served as president of DMC's Sinai-Grace Hospital from 2003 to 2011, and acted as interim CEO of DMC Huron Valley-Sinai Hospital in 2017.
 He also previously served as a partner at the Detroit law firm Miller Canfield.

 Mallet was appointed deputy mayor of Detroit in May 2020.
 He assumed the office on May 25, 2020.
 He was involved with leading the city's response to the COVID-19 pandemic.

 Mallett was named corporation counsel for the City of Detroit in 2022.
 After he had been first nominated, members of the Detroit City Council expressed concerns about Mallett and his nomination was initially withdrawn.
 After a search produced no alternate candidate for the position, he was renominated.
 After several months of divided debate about his nomination, his appointment was confirmed on April 26, 2022.